dusk-network/Poseidon252/README.md

         &self.pos
     }

-    // Method used to set the position on the tree after the `PoseidonTree::push` call fn set_pos(&mut self, pos: u64) {
+    // Method used to set the position on the tree after the
+    // `PoseidonTree::push` call.
+    fn set_pos(&mut self, pos: u64) {
         self.pos = pos;
     }